3IA-INHEART/dl-seg/README.md

 Research question
 ------------------
-We have a dataset D_0 containing 100 CT scans fully annotated with 10 classes (every of the 10 classes is present in each scan).
+We have a dataset D_0 containing 100 CT scans partially annotated with 10 classes.
 On this dataset, some U-net like model M_0 (using only supervised learning approach) is trained and a particular DICE quality metric is observed on a D_val validation dataset (fully annotated).

 We also have a dataset D_1, containing another 100 CT scans, annotated partially by the maximum of 20 classes (including those from the D_0).